Dzekanaa/PlasticSurgery-Website/wp-content/plugins/metform/readme.txt

 - **Limit Total Entries:** Enable limit to the number of submission entries to your Elementor form MetForm.
 This feature will also give an error message after getting crossed.

-- **Redirect After Successful form Submission:** Simply add desired destination URL and redirect to that page after successfully submitting the form.
+- **Redirect After Successful Form Submission:** Simply add the desired destination URL and redirect to that page after successfully submitting the form.
 It is possible with Elementor form maker MetForm.

-- **MailChimp Integration:** Easily integrates MailChimp to create and manage a mailing list, automated mailing, newsletter, send leads, and many other options.
+- **MailChimp Integration:** Easily integrates MailChimp to create and manage a mailing list, automated mailing, newsletter, send leads and many other options.
 - **WordPress ZoHo CRM Integration:** Manage customers’ relationships and speed up marketing and sales with the ZoHo integration of our Elementor form builder MetForm.
-- **HubSpot Integration:** store all the contacts inside your HubSpot account without having fear of losing them.
+- **HubSpot Integration:** Store all the contacts inside your HubSpot account without having fear of losing them.
 As a result, you can easily manage your visitors’ or clients’ information.
 - **FluentCRM Integration:** View all the embedding web form submission data inside FluentCRM and manage them for successful email marketing and growth hacking.
 - **HelpScout Integration:** Build a successful bond and manage the relationship with the customers better than ever with the HelpScout form.
 This contact form's dynamic CRM integration lets you sort all contacts without any ticket or case number.
 As a result, you can save a lot of time by integrating your WordPress site with HelpScout.
 - **Twilio Integration:** Elementor form builder MetForm helps you to connect with your clients, customers, or visitors via calls or messages.
 You just have to integrate your WordPress site with Twilio.
 - **ConvertKit Integration:** Successfully manage all the newsletters by integrating with ConvertKit which is built on the simplest interface.
 - **ActiveCampaign Integration:** Boost your conversion and sales with ActiveCampaign which MetForm allows you to do.
 It integrates WordPress with ActiveCampaign by adding new users' information to contact from the ActiveCampaign dashboard.
 Therefore, your contact list management will be super easy as ActiveCampaign keeps all the form submissions organized.
 - **Aweber Integration:** Simply integrate with Aweber, the email marketing service provider, and build Aweber forms that let you keep in touch with your subscribers.
-Besides, Aweber form let you nurture them for a bigger marketing campaign.
+Besides, Aweber form lets you nurture them for a bigger marketing campaign.
 - **GetResponse Integration:** It is another newsletter integration like others to keep your email marketing list sorted.
 Elementor form builder MetForm has made it simple for you.
-- **MailPoet Integration:** Connect your WordPress site with MailPoet for building your simple and easy contact us form by the easiest drag and drop feature.
+- **MailPoet Integration:** Connect your WordPress site with MailPoet to build your simple and easy contact us form with the easiest drag and drop feature.